How to Buy Ethernet Cables: what to look for

 Ethernet cable requirements

-For many connections, it is the Internet connection that is the slowest link.
+When thinking about the cable to use, remember that for many connections, it is the Internet connection that is the slowest link.
 Even fibre broadband will be slower than the average Ethernet cables, so if it is just for Internet surfing only, then a very average Ethernet cable will suffice.

 When the better Ethernet cables come into their own are when files are transferred between devices for backing up, streaming video, streaming games, and the like.
 The faster speeds of the more up to date better Ethernet cables can make a real difference.

-Often the issues can arise when older cables are used.
+Often the issues can arise when older network cables are used.
 Most of us will have an accumulation of Ethernet cables that have been acquired over the years.
 These may be from earlier standards and may affect performance.
-If the cable has come with a new router, then it is probably one of the newer categories that will be fast.
+If the cable has come with a new Ethernet router, then it is probably one of the newer categories that will be fast.